rmsk2/rustpwman/README.md

 When you build `rustpwman` with the `chacha20` feature you can use ChaCha20 Poly-1305 or AES-192 GCM as an alternative cipher for password file encryption.
 These algorithms are activated by setting the environment variable `PWMANCIPHER` to a value.
 If the variable is set to the value `AES192` or `AES256` then AES-192 or AES-256 GCM will be used.
-Any other value makes `rustpwman` using ChaCha20 Poly-1305.
+Any other value makes `rustpwman` use ChaCha20 Poly-1305.
 If the variable is not set when `rustpwman` is started, then AES-256 GCM is used.
 Under Linux and MacOS you can for instance use
 `PWMANCIPHER=CHACHA20 rustpwman gui -i input_file.enc` to set the environment varible and start `rustpwman` in one go.

 As an alternative to setting an environment variable you can also use the `--cipher` or `-c` command line option and one of the parameters